ucsd-progsys/liquidhaskell/docs/mkDocs/docs/install.md

 Depending on your version of GHC, you might want to use a build of LiquidHaskell from github or from Hackage.

-* `ghc-9.10.1`: use liquidhaskell-0.9.10.1 from Hackage or use LiquidHaskell from github
+* `ghc-9.10.1`: use liquidhaskell-0.9.10.1 from Hackage or use LiquidHaskell from github.
+   At the moment this choice requires setting `--allow-newer=rest-rewrite:containers` when using `cabal-install`.
 * `ghc-9.8.2`: use liquidhaskell-0.9.8.2 from Hackage
 * `ghc-9.6.3`: use liquidhaskell-0.9.6.3 from Hackage
 * `ghc-9.4.7`: use liquidhaskell-0.9.4.7.0 from Hackage